danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ## TODO

 * re: `the exact schedule is configurable in your Stripe dashboard under Smart Retries` - check exactly where this is
-* re: `The task saves all the IDs to a state file` - show how this is done
-* re: `The rake task also delete the local user that was created for the test` - show how this is done
-* add `stripe` gem to summary table
-* add sentence before summary table explaining, like these are all the tools...